matheush9/ShopApp/README.md

 # Installation using docker
 **In the src directory, type:**
 ```
-docker-compose up --build
+docker-compose -f docker-compose.yml up --build
 ```
-**This command will glue the web api and database together.**
+**This command will orchestrate the asp.net app and the sql server together.**